Myrtus communis

 Myrtus communis, the common myrtle or true myrtle, is a species of flowering plant in the myrtle family Myrtaceae.
-It is an evergreen shrub native to southern Europe, North Africa, Western Asia, Macaronesia, and the Indian Subcontinent, and also cultivated.
-It is also sometimes known as Corsican pepper.
+It is an evergreen shrub native to southern Europe, North Africa, Western Asia, Macaronesia, and the Indian subcontinent, and also cultivated.

-The medicinal properties of Myrtus communis were utilized as early as 600 B.C.E.
-Symbolically and ritually important in ancient times, it was used to represent honor, justice, prosperity, generosity, hope, love, and happiness.
-In Greco-Roman mythology, numerous gods were associated with the common myrtle and its flowers, such as Aphrodite and Demeter.
-Also a key part of various Jewish traditions, it is one of the four species used in the festival of Sukkot, and the Bible records its use in purification ceremonies.
-As a shrub that thrives along waterways, it was also seen as a symbol of restoration and recovery.

-In Europe during the Renaissance, it came to be best known as a symbol of love, which led to the ongoing tradition of the flower as part of the wedding bouquet.

-For uses and further historical significance, see Myrtus.

-Description

 The plant is an evergreen shrub or small tree, growing to 5 m tall.
 The leaves are 2–5 cm long, with a fragrant essential oil.

 The flowers are white or tinged with pink, with five petals and many stamens that protrude from the flower.
 The fruit is an edible berry, blue-black when ripe.

 The essential oils derived from this plant have anti-proliferative and anti-quorum sensing properties, helping against food spoilage.
-Myrtus communis berries are also macerated in alcohol to make Mirto liqueur.
+The berries are also macerated in alcohol to make Mirto liqueur.